LIKE-Productions/work_app/README.md

 *May 30 2020.* The next big step of our development process, where I have just made a /docx page to convert the documents.
 I have copied the Mammoth browser-demo page, and I am in the process of stripping it down to the only important parts.

-*May 31 2020.* I am still in the process of debugging Mammoth
+*May 31 2020.* I am still in the process of debugging Mammoth.
+I managed to finalize debugging Mammoth at *1:00PM MNT*.

 ### Dependencies